votca/votca/papers/v2024/paper.md

 We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
 We acknowledge support by the Innovational Research Incentives Scheme Vidi of the Netherlands Organisation for Scientific Research (NWO) with project number 723.016.002.
 Funding is also provided by NWO and the Netherlands eScience Center for funding through project number 027.017.G15, within the Joint CSER and eScience program for Energy Research (JCER 2017).
+Los Alamos National Laboratory (LANL) is operated by Triad National Security, LLC, for the National Nuclear Security Administration of US Department of Energy (Contract No. 89233218CNA000001).
+This work is approved for unlimited release with report number LA-UR-24-25313.

 # References